The House in Marsh Road: Production

-The film was produced at Merton Park Studios in the UK.
+The film was produced by Merton Park Studios in the UK, but actually shot at Walton Studios in Walton-on-Thames, Surrey in May 1960.
+While making the film Wright was granted a divorce from his wife Janet Munro.
+Filming started 2 May.
+The novel was published after the film had been made but before it was released.

 The House in Marsh Road was granted an A-certificate by the British Board of Film Censors on 26 July 1960.
-The A-cert meant that the film was considered to be 'more suitable for adults'.
+This meant that the film was considered to be more suitable for adults.

 Distribution

 Theatrical distribution in the UK of The House in Marsh Road was by Grand National Pictures.

 The film was never distributed theatrically in the US.
 But under the title Invisible Creature, it was released to television in 1964 as part of American International Television's Amazing '65 syndication package, an 'eclectic assortment of 65 genre features' sold to individual TV stations around the US.
 As such, the movie was 'one of the earliest AITV releases', and was given an on-screen copyright date of 1964 and listed as an Alta Vista Production 'with UK production' by Merton Park Studios.
 Invisible Creature was broadcast, for example, in the 1960s on WIIC-TV in Pittsburgh on the 'monster movie' programme Chiller Theater on 23 July 1966 and 2 August 1969.
 It was also shown on WFLD-TV in Chicago numerous times during the 1970s: on Screaming Yellow Theater on 27 October 1972 and 2 March 1973; on WFLD Chiller Theater on 29 June 1975, 4 April 1976 and 15 August 1976; and on Monstrous Movie on 16 April 1977.

 More recently, the film was shown as The House in Marsh Road, its British title, on Talking Pictures TV in the UK on 11 October 2019.

 The House in Marsh Road was teamed with The Monkey's Paw (1948) for video distribution in the UK by Video Renown Productions Ltd. The video was given a PG rating on 8 May 2013 under the 1985 ratings guidelines issued for videos by the British Board of Film Classification, which defines PG as 'Parental Guidance - general viewing but some scenes may be unsuitable for young children'.